MEDICAL BENEFITS PLAN 2 & 3

 (2) Medical or hospital expenses related to an injury/illness that was accepted in good faith, in a case not involving fraud, misrepresentation, an omission, or illegal activity by the Member, and within two (2) years of the initial acceptance the Director obtains evidence that the Claim is not a service-connected or occupational illness/injury or FPDR is not responsible for the injury/illness, or

-(3) Medical or hospital expenses are not related to the service-connected injury/illness.
+(3) Medical or hospital expenses are not related to the service-connected injury/illness or occupational disability.

 Adopted November 12, 1991.